stfalcon/TinymceBundle/README.md

             simple:
                 mode: "textareas"
                 theme: "advanced"
-                theme_advanced_buttons1: "stfalcon,bold,italic,...
+                theme_advanced_buttons1: "stfalcon, hello_world, bold,italic,...

-And you should create a callback function `tinymce_button_` for your button, based on your button ID:
+And you should create a callback functions `tinymce_button_` for your buttons, based on their button ID:

 ```javascript